Swimming Accidents, Diving Injuries & Drowning Cases

 Wave pools can be dangerous because of the large number of swimmers who disappear behind each incoming wave.

+To be an effective swimming, diving or drowning injury lawyer, and thus to provide good legal representation to Syracuse area victims, it is helpful to know the rules regulating boats, waterfronts, and public pools.
 Federal and New York State rules regulate public pool safety.
 Pool owners can be held liable for violating these important safety rules.
 Health clubs, apartment complexes, and other large pool owners sometimes have their own internal safety rules including, for example, the number of lifeguards required per swimmer in the pool.
 When these rules are violated, and a drowning or other accident occurs, these owners can be held liable for negligent supervision of the pool and surrounding areas and negligent enforcement of their own rules.